2. Data Types & Variables

 For example, you can use numbers to perform mathematical calculations and can use strings to construct messages.
 Knowing the different data types allows you to choose the best data type for your particular use case.

-There are five main primitive data types: Number, String, Boolean, undefined
+There are five main primitive data types: Number, String, Boolean, undefined, and null

 String